 Some people with a learning disability are lesbian, gay, bisexual and/or transgender (LGBT) just like anybody else, or they might be questioning their sexual orientation or gender.
 You can best support people by talking to them about being LGBT and offering reassurance that it this is okay to be LGBT.

-It is best practice for staff to be proactive in ensuring that the support and information they provide around sex and relationships is LGBT inclusive.
+It is best practice for support staff to be proactive in ensuring that the support and information they provide around sex and relationships is LGBT inclusive.
 You can make sure that LGBT role models, support groups, and events are visible to the person.
 Sharing books and videos with LGBT characters will also create a more inclusive environment.

 Find support services in your local area here